Deep Dive

 (Maverick Protocol)

-Overview: Maverick integrated Coinbase's "Embedded Wallets," allowing users to create a wallet instantly with just an email and fund it with a debit card.
-This significantly lowers the barrier to entry for new users.
+Overview: Maverick integrated Coinbase's "Embedded Wallets," allowing users to create a wallet and fund it with a debit card in seconds.
+This removes a major barrier to entry for new DeFi users.

 (Maverick Protocol)